SkwalExe/skwal-net-v1/docs/pages/skwal-net-user-guide/introduction.md

 # Skwal.net user guide 👤

-This sections contains the documentation intended for Skwal.net users.
+This module contains the documentation intended for Skwal.net users.

 Here, you can find step-by-step instructions and tutorials on how to use our site and our forum.